WangZehaoAI/GLU-Attention/README.md

 ---

 ![](./paper/cifar10_train_loss.png)
-<center>Cifar-10 training loss of each epoch.
-The lower the better.</center>
+Cifar-10 training loss of each epoch.
+The lower the better.

 ---

 ![](./paper/cifar10_val_acc.png)
-<center>Cifar-10 validation accuracy of each epoch.
-The higher the better.</center>
+Cifar-10 validation accuracy of each epoch.
+The higher the better.

 ---

 ![](./paper/wikitext2_train_loss.png)
-<center>wikitext2 training loss.
-The lower the better.</center>
+wikitext2 training loss.
+The lower the better.

 ---

 ![](./paper/wikitext103_train_loss.png)
-<center>wikitext103 training loss.
-The lower the better.</center>
+wikitext103 training loss.
+The lower the better.